California Air Resources Board (CARB) Independent Contributor for the Heavy-Duty Vehicle Air Quality Loan Program

-- CPCFA administers ARB’s Air Quality Improvement Plan (AQIP) funds dedicated to the Heavy-Duty Vehicle Air Quality Loan Program.
+- CPCFA administers CARB’s Air Quality Improvement Plan (AQIP) funds dedicated to the Heavy-Duty Vehicle Air Quality Loan Program.

-- At the time of loan enrollment approval, CPCFA pays a premium into the lender’s loan loss reserve account.
-The premium is 14% of the enrolled loan amount until the lender has received $500,000 in total contributions.
-Thereafter, the premium is 7% until the lender has received $1,500,000 in contributions, and then it is 4%.
+- At the time of loan enrollment approval, CPCFA pays a contribution into the lender’s loan loss reserve account.
+The contribution is 14% of the enrolled loan amount until the lender has received $500,000 in total contributions.
+Thereafter, the contribution is 7% until the lender has received $1,500,000 in contributions, and then it is 4%.
 Loan enrollment applications must be received at CPCFA within 15 business days of the “Date of First Disbursement” (Date of Loan).